 Others may not be as obvious and can have an impact on our decisions that we’re not aware of.
 In 2012 Moss, Racusin et al asked Science faculty staff to evaluate undergraduate applicants for a laboratory position and the results demonstrated subtle biases against female science students.
 Male applicants were consistently rated as more competent and more hireable than the female ones, despite the only difference being the obviously male or female name.

-Given that our biases can be unconscious and are determined by environmental factors, not necessarily that obvious and over which we have no control over (just look at the current adverts for Kinder Eggs), what can we do when making decisions at work?
+Given that our biases can be unconscious and are determined by environmental factors, not necessarily that obvious and over which we have no control over, what can we do when making decisions at work?

 - Being alert to the fact you may be unconsciously biased is a great starting point, and anything you can do to understand your behaviour style and personality preferences will help.